Schema

 Fauna runs each new migration statement sequentially from top to bottom.
 Fauna ignores unchanged migration statements from previous migrations.

-3. Commit the updated collection schema to Fauna with a staged schema change using the Fauna Dashboard or the Fauna CLI.
+3. Commit the updated collection schema to Fauna with a staged schema change.

 You can’t use a staged schema change to delete or rename schema.
 Instead, delete or rename the schema in a separate unstaged schema change.